SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Benchmark Results

 \section{Benchmark Results}

 \mysection{General comments.} \SoccerNet provides high and low quality videos of the 500 games.
-For easier experimentation, it also provides ResNet features~\cite{He_2016_CVPR} computed at 2 fps, further reduced with PCA to 512 dimensions.
-Following~\cite{cioppa2020context,Giancola_2018_CVPR_Workshops}, in our experiments, we use these 512-dimensional frame features acting as compressed video representations.
+For easier experimentation, it also provides features from ResNet~\cite{He_2016_CVPR}, I3D~\cite{carreira2017quo} and C3D~\cite{tran2015learning} computed at 2 fps, further reduced with PCA to 512 dimensions.
+Following~\cite{cioppa2020context,Giancola_2018_CVPR_Workshops}, in our experiments, we use the ResNet 512-dimensional frame features acting as compressed video representations as they yielded better results in early experiments.
 We adapt the most relevant existing methods to provide benchmark results on the \SoccerNet test set.
 We release our codes to reproduce them, and we will host leaderboards on dedicated servers.